SalatielSauer/OGZ-Editor/README.md

     - [Browser](#browser-pakogzip)
     - [NodeJS](#nodejs-zlibgzip)

+## Updates (07/10/2023)
+- A more simplified and faster version of the JSOCTA syntax is now available, to use it simply set the `version` property to 2.

 ## Updates (12/08/2023)
 - Cube corners can be manipulated with the `edges` property. ([Corner Editing >](#corner-editing))
 - Cubes can be placed in specific positions if defined inside the `prefab` array and have the `position` property set. ([Cube Positioning >](#cube-positioning))